 Gossip that linked my name with anyone irritated me and I continued to accept invitations from boys I didn’t care about in order to prove to myself as well as others that I was an unfettered female.
 Time slipped away and almost before I knew it the holidays and our trip home were at hand.

 Travelling in a train car shared with people unfriendly to the offices of soap and water was a strain and I resented the intimacies into which we were pitchforked by an improvident fate.
-I loathe one man who was snoring, and the habit I had acquired as a child of sniffing my way about had brought more penalties than rewards.
+I loathed one man who was snoring, and the habit I had acquired as a child of sniffing my way about had brought more penalties than rewards.
 I was growing more critical every day and my stomach surpassed me in exactions.

 Trains at Christmas time, however, are happier because of people’s warm hearts, and the night was lovely.
 For once I didn’t mind being wakeful.
 I had so much to think about.
 The school year had already started off with a bang of satisfaction.
 Mr. Lutkin seemed to think that I had made satisfactory progress and he assured me that I would be able to give a fine program in the spring.
 I was very grateful for it all and dropped off to sleep looking forward to a breakfast with Bill at the train station.